komputing/KHash/README.md

 KHash is a Kotlin multiplatform library implementing common hashing functions.

-A part from that, it also provides some useful [extensions functions](https://kotlinlang.org/docs/reference/extensions.html).
+Apart from that, it also provides some useful [extensions functions](https://kotlinlang.org/docs/reference/extensions.html).

 The implemented hashing functions are the following.
 * [RIPEMD160](https://en.wikipedia.org/wiki/RIPEMD)